James Anthony Bailey: Circus life

-In his diary, James' brother-in-law Joe McCaddon writes that Bailey recounted stories of how he left the circus world at age 16 and went to work as clerk to a sutler during the Civil War.
+In his diary, James' brother-in-law Joseph T. McCaddon writes that Bailey recounted stories of how he left the circus world at age 16 and went to work as clerk to a sutler during the Civil War.

-In 1866, with the war over, he went back to work for Bill Lake, who now owned his own circus with his wife Agnes Thatcher Lake.
+In 1866, with the war over, he went back to work for Bill Lake, who now owned his own circus with his wife Agnes Lake Thatcher.
 During this time, James met Ruth Louisa McCaddon of Zanesville, Ohio.
 James and Ruth became friends, fell in love, and were married in December 1868.
 The very next year in Granby, Missouri, Bill Lake was shot and killed.
 With her husband dead, Agnes Lake became the first woman in the United States to own a circus (Agnes Lake would later marry famous gunfighter Wild Bill Hickok, who worked for a short time with Buffalo Bill Cody, whose Wild West Show James A. Bailey would one day manage).

 Bailey later associated with James E. Cooper, and by the time he was 22, he was manager of the Cooper and Bailey circus.
 He then met with P.T.
 Barnum, and together they established Barnum and Bailey's Circus (for which Bailey was instrumental in obtaining Jumbo the Elephant) in 1880, with their combined show opening the following spring in Madison Square Garden.

 Barnum was the face of the circus, but James Bailey was the hard worker who insisted on staying behind the scenes.
 Barnum once wrote to him that James managed the show “ten times better than I could.”

-Equestrienne Josie Demott Robinson wrote in her autobiography that, “Mr. Barnum was the advertiser, who loved the limelight, who rode around in the ring, and announced who he was.
-But Mr. Bailey was the businessman, content to be invisible...and interested only in the success of the show.”
+Equestrienne Josie Demott Robinson wrote in her autobiography that "Mr. Barnum was the advertiser, who loved the limelight, who rode around in the ring, and announced who he was.
+But Mr. Bailey was the businessman, content to be invisible ... and interested only in the success of the show."

 Bailey was considered by many to be a genius at logistics.
 His organizational skills for transporting people, animals, and equipment was copied by the military of more than one country.

 He hired Pinkerton Detectives to travel with the show and protect circusgoers from grifters and thieves.

 He established “Orphan Day”, one day a year when orphans could attend the circus for free.
-He was often known to carry children who couldn't walk into the circus tent and find them a seat away from the crush of the crowd.
+He was often known to carry children who could not walk into the circus tent and find them a seat away from the crush of the crowd.

-Following Barnum's death in 1891, Bailey managed not only The Barnum and Bailey Greatest Show on Earth, but in 1894, took on the management of Buffalo Bill’s Wild West Show.
+Following Barnum's death in 1891, Bailey managed not only The Barnum and Bailey Greatest Show on Earth, but in 1894, took on the management of Buffalo Bill's Wild West Show.